highered-esricanada/clusterlayer/README.md

     // supply custom initial/map/reduce methods (see the
     // functions option above).
     fields: [{...}, ...],

-    // If true, a secondary Graphics layer is added to serve
-    // as the labels for the cluster graphics, using points
-    // with TextSymbols (since labeling isn't yet implemented
-    // for 2D feature layers in the JavaScript 4.6 API)
-    labelsVisible: true,

-    // If labelsVisible is true, then this is the field
-    // used for the label text,
-    labelField: "fieldname",

-    // An optional method to format values for use as labels,
-    labelFormatter: function(v){ return v; },

-    // An optional JSON representation or instance of a
-    // [TextSymbol]() object that will be used for labels,
-    labelSymbol: { ... },

     // Any other parameters respected by supercluster,
     // ***EXCEPT*** for initial/map/reduce functions